CallumJMac/CallumJMac.github.io/_posts/2024-04-24-RAG-langchain-intro.md

 <p align="center">
   <img src="/images/2_rag/final_resp.JPG" alt="“YOLO RAG METHOD OVERVIEW/">
   <br />
-  <em>RAG System output to query: "Explain how the YOLO method works"</em>
+  <em>Figure 3: RAG System output to query: "Explain how the YOLO method works"</em>
 </p>

-The generated response accuractely describes YOLO using information retrieved from my thesis!
+The generated response (shown in Figure 3) accurately describes YOLO using information retrieved from my thesis!
 The prototype has been built and seems to work well.
 There are several questions that we are now left with as engineers:
 - How well does the system work?
 - How would we even go about quantifying how much better the RAG-enabled LLM was vs. the original LLM?
-- When finetuning the RAG parameters (such as chunking method, prompt template, LLM agent used) how do we know if the changes made have improved or worstened the responses?
+- When fine0tuning the RAG parameters (such as chunking method, prompt template, LLM agent used) how do we know if the changes made have improved or worsened the responses?

 ### 6: Evaluation

 We have created a prototype using arbitrary values.
 The next project we would need to undertake would be finding the optimal combination of chunking logic, embedding model, LLM response agent.
 Generative tasks such as this are extremely difficult to quantitatively evaluate.
 Therefore, we need to propose a method for this to be implemented in a future blog.

 We have a complex and multi-stage system with many interchangeable parts.
 Therefore, it is recommended that we undertake an evaluation of each component in isolation and end-to-end evaluation:
-- **Component-wise evaluation**: for example compare embedding methods,  retrieval methods,  LLM response methods, even the raw data sources.
+- **Component-wise evaluation**: for example compare embedding methods,  retrieval methods,  LLM response methods, and even the raw data sources.
 - **End-to-end evaluation**: assess the quality of the entire system.

 Further, I recommend writing unit tests that query an LLM with expected and actual responses from the RAG system.
 For example, we could use the following evaluation prompt, logic and unit test: